dapphub/fv-tutorial-solutions/1_solution/src/spec.md

 The transfer function of DemurrageToken has varying behaviour based on the time passed since last extraction.
-Since the klab `act` format is fairly opnionated in that it requires acts to only have one "success" case behaviour, we need to specify the two cases in two different acts.
+Since the klab `act` format is fairly opinionated in that it requires acts to only have one "success" case behaviour, we need to specify the two cases as two different acts.

 ```
 behaviour transfer-with-demurrage of DemurrageToken